-A Heat pump or air source pump is an alternative way to heat your home.
-It will enable you to generate your own renewable heat and potentially save money on your energy bills.
+A heat pump or air source heat pump (ASHP) is an alternative way to heat your home.
+It will enable you to generate your own renewable heat and potentially save money on your bills.
 They deliver heat at lower temperatures than gas and oil boilers.
 So you'll need to run them for much longer periods to heat your home to a comfortable temperature.
+However they savings are massive as ASHP offer a 3 to 1 output meaning £1 pound of your money goes in and it turns it to £3 of energy . unlike boilers where £1 is turned into to 85p.
+Meaning boilers are 85% efficient and ASHP are 300%.
+That's like having a car that can drive 85 miles for £100 Vs 300 miles for £100.
+But there are some drawbacks.

 Heat pumps can save you more on your heating bills if you're replacing an expensive system such as electric storage heaters, oil, LPG (liquefied petroleum gas), or coal, rather than gas.
 But remember, a well-insulated home is essential – otherwise the heat the pump is generating escapes more easily.

-In simple terms, an electric heat pump works like a reverse fridge, extracting warmth from the outside air, the ground, or a nearby water source before concentrating the heat and transferring it indoors.
+In simple terms, an electric heat pump works like a reverse fridge, extracting warmth from the outside air, and transferring it indoors.
+Even in the depths ok UK winter, a heat pump can produce heat to keep you warm.

-An air source is a low-carbon way of heating your home.
-They absorb heat from a cooler place and use it to increase the temperature inside your home.
-Air source heat pumps look similar to air-conditioning units.
+An air source heat pump is a low-carbon way of heating your home.
+They absorb heat from the air and use it to increase the temperature inside your home.

 Their size depends on how much heat they'll need to generate for your home - the more heat, the bigger the heat pump.
 There are two main types of air source heat pumps: air-to-water and air-to-air.